bgoonz/webdevbook/the-internet/api.md

 ## Connecting with APIs

 A big part of what applications do is **moving data from one place to another**.
-Let's say you are on the HackYourFuture website and feel like donating some money.
+Let's say you are on the bgoonz website and feel like donating some money.
 First of all, that's very nice of you!
 You head out to the website and click on the donate button.
 You type in the amount and click on "donate".
 You'll notice you immediately get redirected to a different website, namely checkout.stripe.com.
 How did Stripe know how to do this?

-It's because the HackYourFuture website sends a **HTTP Request** to Stripe.
-The request basically says "Hey Stripe, some user from the HackYourFuture site wants to make a digital payment, can you handle that?".
+It's because the bgoonz website sends a **HTTP Request** to Stripe.
+The request basically says "Hey Stripe, some user from the bgoonz site wants to make a digital payment, can you handle that?".
 As a response Stripe answers "Of course, send the user to this specific URL and I'll take it from there!".

 > Anytime a request to an API is made this is called a `HTTP Request`.
 However, in practice people use different terms for the same thing.
 Synonyms for `HTTP Request` are `API call/request`, `Network call/request`, `Web request/call` or`HTTP call`.
 Which do you prefer?